electronut/ppp/chaotic/README.md

 ![](lorenz.png)

+In the code, the equations are solves using a simple time discretisation as follows:

+python chaotic.py --axes zx --attr lorenz

 python chaotic.py --axes zx --attr thomas

-python chaotic.py --axes zx --attr lorenz

 ## The